 Starting Seeds Indoors Vegetables such as tomatoes, peppers and eggplant need a long warm growing season to produce a good harvest.
-In the Chicago area, it is best to start these seeds in mid-March.
+In the Chicago area, it is best to start these seeds in early March.
 Containers and trays: Almost any container can be used to start seeds such as milk or egg cartons, yogurt cups, or plastic trays.
 When reusing any container, it should be clean and sanitized in a 1:9 bleach:water solution.
-Put holes in…Read More »
+Put holes…Read More »

 We all know this winter has been long and drawn out.
 You’re probably more than ready to get going on gardening.
 Be patient and do not work in your planting beds if the soil is wet!
 Working wet soil causes compaction and closes vital air pockets.
 The hard work you put into loosening our local clay soil will be ineffective.
 Wait until you can form a fist around a hand full of soil.
 Tap the…Read More »